FreshGNN: Reducing Memory Access via Stable Historical Embeddings for Graph Neural Network Training: Data Loader

 \section{Data Loader}

-Once a subgraph has been pruned, GNN training still needs the features of the remaining nodes, a task performed by the \system data loader.
-Note that even though the number of nodes in the pruned subgraph is largely reduced, the corresponding features are typically stored in a device with slower but larger memory, and the loading process is still critical to performance.
+\margin{6-3} Once a subgraph has been pruned, \system needs to load the historical embeddings for cached nodes and the features for unpruned nodes.
+Unlike historical embeddings stored in local GPU memory, features are stored on CPU (single-GPU training) or remote GPUs (multi-GPU training).
+Therefore, the loading process is still critical to performance.

-However, the indices for unpruned nodes and their features reside in different devices.
-The index is calculated in the GPU (computation device) while the needed features are stored in the CPU or remote GPUs (storage device).
+However, the indices for unpruned nodes and their features reside on different devices.
+The index is calculated in the GPU (computation device) while the needed features are stored on the CPU or remote GPUs (storage device).
 Under such conditions, the naive way to fetch the features is via \textbf{two-sided} communication.
 This involves first transferring node indices from the computation device to the storage device, compacting the corresponding features on the storage device, and then sending the packed features back to the computation device.
-This process introduces extra communication for transferring indices and synchronization between the computation and storage devices.
+This process introduces extra communication for transferring indices and synchronization between the computation and storage devices. \margin{6-3} The \system data loader can initialize memory access from a GPU side computation device (\textit{one-sided communication}) and change the communication schedule to fully utilize the bandwidth (\textit{multi-round communication}).
+As a result, it can efficiently load the features of the unpruned nodes.

-\paragraph{One-sided Communication.} \system employs one-sided communication to address this problem.
-Based on Unified Virtual Addressing (UVA)~\cite{pytorch-direct}, the memory of the CPU and GPUs are mapped to a unified address.
+\para{One-sided Communication.} \system employs one-sided communication to address this problem.
+Based on Unified Virtual Addressing (UVA)~\cite{pytorch-direct}, the CPU and GPU memories are mapped to a unified address.
 This enables the computation device to directly fetch features from a mapped buffer of the storage device using the node index.
-As shown in \Cref{fig:data-fetcher}(a), nodes needed for training are partly pruned by the cache (green color), and for the unpruned ones (orange color), the GPU fetches the node features using their node ID directly from node features mapped with UVA.
+As shown in \Cref{fig:data-fetcher}(a), nodes needed for training are partly pruned by the cache (green color), and for the unpruned ones (orange color), the GPU fetches features using their node ID directly from node features mapped with UVA.
 In \Cref{fig:data-fetcher}(b), multiple GPUs can concurrently fetch data using UVA for parallel training.